 On the ice, he was 3-5 seconds faster than me per lap.
 He had come from downhill skiing and ice hockey and between knowing how to move on ice and knowing how to lean over without pissing himself, he was faster than me despite lesser fitness levels.
 Because he could skate well and I couldn’t.
 All my fitness and strength just didn’t make an iota of difference.
 Because if you can’t put it into the ice, it’s just irrelevant.
 It was very frustrating.

 The same would happen with Eva Rodansky when she joined our group in my final year.
-I could keep with her on inlines (and on smaller wheels meaning I was putting out more power), could out dryland her, was stronger muscularly, etc. She was 2 seconds faster than me per lap because she knew how to put it into the ice better (she was a natural, having made essentially the Junior National Team with only 4 months on the long-track; she had done sporadic short-track prior to that).
+I could keep with her on inlines even running smaller wheels, could out dryland her, was stronger muscularly, etc. She was 2 seconds faster than me per lap because she knew how to put it into the ice better.
+She was a natural, having made essentially the Junior National Team with only 4 months on the long-track.
+She had done sporadic short-track prior to that.

 There is a thing in skating called ice feel, it has to do with knowing how a blade moves on ice so that you can build pressure and generate force.
 Some people supposedly have it intuitively, some get it after years of training (many skaters said it took them at least 5 years) and some never get it.

 It’s one of those ephemeral things: it can’t be taught, it can only be learned.
 Wooooooooooooo………

 In many ways, skating is a lot like swimming and this is one of them.
 There, you hear about water feel.
 Good swimmers know how to catch the water, feel the pressure across the surfaces of their body, streamline, etc. Some have it intuitively, some get it after years, some never get it.